tyknkd/flashcard-app/PAGE_TESTING.md

 * Data needed to render the page

     * Home Page HTML
+    * Deck Titles and Descriptions

 * Link destinations for the page

-    * Links to deck viewing, contact page
+    * Links to deck viewing/filter, deck interacting page, if logged in--create/edit page and personal deck page
     * Quick links to individual decks

 * List of tests for verifying the rendering of the page